Supbuddy docs

 1. Install

 Download the latest .dmg from the download page.
 Drag Supbuddy.app into /Applications and launch it.
 Supbuddy is signed and notarized; macOS will not show a Gatekeeper warning.
-Apple Silicon (M1/M2/M3/M4) and Intel Macs are both supported.
-Windows and Linux are not supported in v2.
+Requires an Apple Silicon Mac (M1/M2/M3/M4, arm64).
+The desktop app is macOS-only in v2, but the headless CLI runs on Linux too.
+See Command-line interface.

 2. Trust the local Certificate Authority

 On first launch, open the app and click Install Certificate when prompted.
 Supbuddy generates a local CA (Caddy's internal PKI) at ~/Library/Application Support/Supbuddy/caddy-data/caddy/pki/authorities/local/root.crt and installs it into your system Keychain via sudo security add-trusted-cert. macOS will ask for your password once.
-After this, every Supbuddy domain gets the green padlock automatically — no per-domain prompts, no browser warnings.
+After this, every Supbuddy domain gets the green padlock automatically, with no per-domain prompts and no browser warnings.

 If you skip the prompt, you can re-trigger it any time from the Settings → Network tab.